frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 ## Adjoint Sensitivity Methods for SDEs

-In [parameter estimation/inverse problems](https://mitmath.github.io/18337/lecture10/estimation_identification), one is interested to know the optimal choice of parameters `p` such that a model `f(p)`, e.g., a differential equation, optimally fits some data.
-The shooting method approaches this task by introducing some sort of loss function which must be minimized.
+In [parameter estimation/inverse problems](https://mitmath.github.io/18337/lecture10/estimation_identification), one is interested to know the optimal choice of parameters `p` such that a model `f(p)`, e.g., a differential equation, optimally fits some data, y.
+The shooting method approaches this task by introducing some sort of loss function $L$.
+A common choice is the mean squared error

+$$
+ L = |f(p)-y|^2.
+$$

+An optimizer is then used to update the parameters $p$ such that $L$ is minimized.
+For this fit, local optimizers use the gradient $\frac{dL}{dp}$ to minimize the loss function and ultimately solve the inverse problem.
+One possibility to obtain the gradient information for (stochastic) differential equations is to use automatic differentiation (AD).
+While forward mode AD is memory efficient, it scales poorly in time with increasing number of parameters.
+On the contrary, reverse-mode AD, i.e., a direct backpropagation through the solver, has a huge memory footprint.

+Alternatively to the "direct" AD approaches, the **adjoint sensitivity method** can be used[^4].
 The adjoint sensitivity method is well known to compute gradients of solutions to ordinary differential equations (ODEs) with respect to the parameters and initial states entering the ODE.
-Those gradients can be used to minimize the loss function and ultimately solve the inverse problem.
-The adjoint sensitivity method was recently generalized to SDEs[^3].
-Importantly, this new method has different complexities in terms of memory consumption or computation time as compared with forward- or reverse-mode automatic differentiation (AD) approaches.
-While forward mode AD is memory efficient, it scales poorly in time with increasing number of parameters.
-On the contrary, reverse-mode AD, i.e., a direct backpropagation through the solver, has a huge memory footprint (NP vs N+P where N is the number of state variables and P is the number of parameters).
+The method was recently generalized to SDEs[^3].
+Importantly, this new approach has different complexities in terms of memory consumption or computation time as compared with forward- or reverse-mode AD (NP vs N+P where N is the number of state variables and P is the number of parameters).

-I started to implement the algorithm[^3] (c.f., Fig. 2) in a slightly modified way: To compute the gradients, we reverse the SDE such that we run the time evolution from $t_1$ to $t_0$ (instead of a evolution from $-t_1$ to $-t_0$).
-Here, $t_0$  represents the start time and $t_1$  represents the end time of the time evolution.
-This modification allows us to reuse/generalize many functions that were implemented for ODE adjoints earlier.
+It turns out that the aforementioned gradients in the stochastic adjoint sensitivity method are given by solving an SDE with an **augmented state backwards in time** from the end state of the forward evolution.
+In other words, we first compute the forward time evolution of the model from the start time $t_0$ to the end time $t_1$.
+Subsequently, we reverse the SDE and run a second time evolution from $t_1$ to $t_0$.
+Please note that the authors in Ref. [^3] are implementing a slightly modfified version where the time evolution of the augmented state runs from $-t_1$ to $-t_0$.
+We however are indeed using the former variant as it allows us to reuse/generalize many functions that were implemented in the [DiffEqSensitivity](https://github.com/SciML/DiffEqSensitivity.jl/) package for ODE adjoints earlier.

 ### Reverse SDE time evolution

 The reversion of an SDE is more difficult than the reversion of an ODE.
 However, for SDEs written in the Stratonovich sense, it turns out that reversion can be achieved by negative signs in front of the drift and diffusion terms.
+As one needs to follow the same trajectory backward, the noise sampled in the forward pass must be reconstructed.
+In general, we would like to use adaptive time-stepping solvers which require some form of interpolation for the noise values.
-After some fixes for the available noise processes, we are now able to reverse a stochastic time evolution either by using a very general `NoiseWrapper` that interpolates in a distributionally-exact manner based on Brownian bridges, or by using `NoiseGrid` which linearly interpolates between values of the noise on a given grid.
+After some fixes for the [available noise processes](https://docs.sciml.ai/latest/features/noise_process/#Adaptive-NoiseWrapper-Example-1), we are now able to reverse a stochastic time evolution either by using `NoiseGrid` which linearly interpolates between values of the noise on a given grid or by using a very general `NoiseWrapper` that interpolates in a distributionally-exact manner based on Brownian bridges.

 As an example, the code below computes first the forward evolution of an SDE

 $$ dX  =  \alpha X dt + \beta X dW$$

 with $\alpha=1.01$, $\beta=0.87$, $x(0)=1/2$, in the time span ($t_{0}=0$, $t_{1}=1)$.
-This forward evolution is shown in blue.
+This forward evolution is shown in blue in the animation below.
 Subsequently, also the reverse time evolution (red) launched at time $t_{1}=1$ with initial value $x(t=1)$, propagated in negative time direction until $t_{0}=0$, is computed.
-We see in the animation that both trajectories match very well.
+We see that both trajectories match very well.

 ```julia
   using StochasticDiffEq, DiffEqNoiseProcess